langroid/langroid/docs/examples/agent-tree.md

 odd_task.add_sub_task(adder_task)
 ```

-And now all that remains is to run the main task:
+Now all that remains is to run the main task:

 ```python
 main_task.run()